✓ Updated June 2026

 Look up your specific residence hall and room type if you can.
 Many universities post floor plans, room dimensions, or setup guides online.
 Student Facebook groups and Reddit threads often have photos from students who lived in the same room.

-Knowing the rough dimensions before you arrive helps you think through layouts in advance, rather than trying to move a lofted bed three times on move-in day.
+Knowing the rough dimensions before you arrive helps you plan in advance, rather than trying to move a lofted bed three times on move-in day.
+The Dorm Room Size Calculator lets you map your furniture to scale before you arrive, useful if you know your room’s dimensions.

 Key things to know before you arrange: